Rakshitha2228/Rakshitha2228/README.md

 - 📫 How to reach me *rakshithamani28@gmail.com*

-- ⚡ Fun fact *If I would code a mini-website in just one night, fueled by pizza and caffeine, proving that great ideas often come with a side of late-night snacks!*
+- ⚡ Fun fact: *If I would code a mini-website in just one night, fueled by pizza and caffeine, proving that great ideas often come with a side of late-night snacks!*

 <h3 align="left">Connect with me:</h3>
 <p align="left">